EmuDeck/emudeck.github.io/docs/tools/steamos/emulationstation-de.md

 If you do not see an emulator on the EmulationStation-DE touch menu, it likely uses combo hotkeys.
 The [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page covers the combo hotkeys for the various emulators.

-All of the Steam input profiles featured on the EmulationStation-DE profile are specifically for **Standalone emulators**.
+All of the Steam input profiles featured on the EmulationStation-DE profile are specifically for **standalone emulators**.
 For example, the melonDS and the mGBA profiles will not work if you are using the RetroArch cores.
 You will need to use the combo hotkeys instead: [RetroArch Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md#retroarch).
 To switch to the standalone emulator in EmulationStation-DE, read [How to Select a Different Emulator for a System](#how-to-select-a-different-emulator-for-a-system).

 #### Video Showcase